Retiring Physician Checklist

 Where are you going to live?
 Is your mortgage paid off?
 When might you consider a mortgage in retirement?

 Generally, there is no reason to carry a mortgage into retirement.
 Just pay it off.
 But actually, a Reverse Mortgage is for the Wealthy, too.
-Don’t throw up in your mouth a little with the mention of a reverse mortgage, but understand how accessing the equity in your home can be an essential part of the plan.
+Don’t throw up in your mouth with the mention of a reverse mortgage, but understand how accessing the equity in your home can be an essential part of the plan.
 If a reverse mortgage can save you from a significant tax payment on money you need early in retirement, it can be a massive win.

 □ Debt